Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 </p>

 <p>
-    I will take an imperative command + event approach, but I will not dig into the patterns behind it.
+    I will take an imperative command + event approach, but will not dig into the patterns behind it.
 Hopefully, the pseudo-code will be sufficient for you to understand all of the examples.
 </p>